damingerdai/angular-toaster/README.md

 ### Import via SystemJS
-Within the `map` property of the `systemjs.config` file, add mappings for angular, rxjs (which is a dependency), and the angular2-toaster bundled umd file:
+Within the `map` property of the `systemjs.config` file, add mappings for angular, rxjs (which is a dependency), and the angular-toaster bundled umd file:

 ```javascript
 map: {